FSA reimbursement rules and deadlines for 2021

 How does FSA reimbursement work?

-- Sign up for an FSA.
-The first step is signing up for an FSA with your employer.
-Once you’ve filled out the necessary paperwork and set your contribution for the year, which will be automatically withdrawn from your paychecks in equal amounts.
-On the first day of coverage, you will immediately have access to the full amount that you intend to contribute for the entire year — not just the first month’s funds.
+Sign up for an FSA.
+The first step is to enroll in an FSA with your employer.
+You will need to fill out any necessary paperwork and set your contribution for the year, which will be automatically withdrawn from your paychecks in equal amounts.
+On the first day of coverage, you will immediately have access to the full amount you intend to contribute for the entire year — not just the first month’s funds.

-- Make sure your expense is eligible.
-While not every expense is eligible, there are plenty of services and products that can be paid for with an FSA -- like reading glasses or contact lenses.
+Make sure your expense is eligible.
+While not every expense is eligible, there are plenty of services and products that can be paid for with an FSA — including prescription eyeglasses and contact lenses.

-- Save your receipt.
+Save your receipt.
 To get reimbursed, you’ll need to prove that you paid for the expense out of pocket.
-Hang onto your receipt and make a digital copy.
+Hang onto your original receipt and make a digital copy for your records.

-- Gather additional proof.
-You might need to submit more documentation, depending on the type of service or product.
-For example, if you’re submitting a claim for prescription eyeglasses you might need to provide a copy of your vision prescription in addition to an itemized receipt for the glasses.
+Gather additional proof.
+You might need to submit more documentation, depending on the type of service or product you paid for.
+For example, if you’re submitting a claim for prescription eyeglasses, you might need to provide a copy of your vision prescription in addition to an itemized receipt for the glasses.

 How do I submit a claim for reimbursement?

 Once you’ve paid for your eligible expense out of pocket, you can submit your claim for reimbursement.
-Log into the website designated by your account provider and find the option to submit your claim.
+Log in to the website designated by your FSA provider and find the option to submit your claim.

-You’ll be asked for some information like details about the product or service you received and the date it was provided.
-You’ll also attach the digital copy of your receipt and declare how much was covered by any health insurance.
+You’ll probably be asked to provide some information about the product or service you received and the date it was purchased or provided.
+You’ll need to attach the digital copy of your receipt and declare how much of the expense was covered by any health insurance.
 Attaching the explanation of benefits (EOB) provided by your insurance company can be especially helpful in determining your reimbursement.

-If your claim is accepted, your bank account will be reimbursed with the pre-tax money in your FSA.
+If your claim is accepted, you will be reimbursed with the pre-tax money in your FSA.
 How long reimbursement takes will vary depending on your account provider.

-Your plan might offer an FSA card.
-This is essentially a debit card that’s tied to your FSA account.
-Rather than paying out of pocket, you can simply use your FSA card to pay for eligible expenses at the time of service or purchase rather than having to deal with a reimbursement claim — the expense will automatically be accepted or denied.
+Your plan may offer an FSA card.
+This is essentially a debit card that pulls money from your FSA account instead of a checking account.
+In this case, you can simply use your FSA card to pay for eligible expenses at the time of service or purchase rather than having to deal with a reimbursement claim — the expense will automatically be accepted or denied.

-You’ll still want to keep your receipts just in case you need to dispute a denied claim.
+You’ll still want to keep your receipts though, just in case you need to dispute a denied claim.